uob-itservices/as-business-systems-standards/style_guides/pl_sql.md

 * We regularly check-in code to Bitbucket
 * We believe consistency in style is very important.
 * We demonstrate intent explicitly in code, via clear structure and comments where needed.
+* We are pragmatic and do not change legacy code for change's sake.

 ## Rules